 Earth and space science brings local, global, and universal perspectives to students' knowledge.
-Earth exhibits form, structure, and patterns of change, as does our surrounding solar system and the physical universe beyond it.
+Earth, our home planet, exhibits form, structure, and patterns of change, as does our surrounding solar system and the physical universe beyond it.
 Earth and space science includes fields of study such as geology, hydrology, meteorology, and astronomy.

 The following General Learning Outcomes (GLOs) have been developed to further define expectations related to this foundation area.
-(For a complete listing of Manitoba's science GLOs, see Appendix 1.)
+(For a complete listing of Manitoba's Science GLOs, see Appendix.)